 IX.
-MASTER STUDENT
+ORIENTATION AND STUDENT SUCCESS COURSE

-This course is designed primarily for first-time students or any other student who would like the opportunity to learn and adopt methods to promote their success in college.
+This course is required for first-time students enrolled in an Associate of Arts or Associate of Science degree plan and can also be taken by any student who would like to learn and adopt methods to promote their success in college.
 Topics include time management, reading, memory, note-taking, test-taking, diversity, writing, money management, and career planning.
-Students will be given a learning skills and learning sbiotyles inventory and will conduct a career search.
-This course is taught on the Enterprise Campus only.
+Students will have an opportunity to complete a learning styles inventory and a career interest inventory.
+This course is taught on the Enterprise campus in a traditional classroom format, as well as online.